rickosborne/cascades/md/21-3-3-the-rear-guard.md

 I pulled one from the storage closet and passed it to him.
 He unfolded it and draped it across his father.
 The older man stirred but did not wake.
-It was a very sweet gesture and I gained a more genuine smile than I've had in a while.
+It was a very sweet gesture, and I gained a more genuine smile than I've had in a while.

 "Ms. Peters?
 Anything for you?"